 ACCESS Program Resources & Guidelines

-Access students registered for courses may request a Husky card from the Office of the Registrar through an online portal.
-You be asked to upload your photo and a photo of your official government issued ID (driver's license or passport) to obtain your Husky ID.
-You do not need a new Husky card every quarter, however you must pay for a replacement card if it is lost.
+Access students who are registered for courses may request a Husky ID Card from the Office of the Registrar.
+Be prepared to submit your request through an online portal where you will be asked to upload your photo and a photo of your official government issued ID (driver's license or passport).
+You do not need a new Husky card every quarter.
+There is a fee for a replacement card, should you need one.

 Active Husky Card Benefits

 Library access and material check out privileges.

 UPASS allows unlimited rides on the bus, light rail, and other transit resources.